Daniel K. Ludwig and Ludwig Cancer Research

-Ludwig provides its scientists around the world with the resources and flexibility to realize the life-changing potential of their work, to see their discoveries improve human health and save lives.
-This philosophy, supported by robust translational programs, significantly increases the likelihood that that the groundbreaking discoveries made by Ludwig researchers lead to products that are attractive for commercial development.
+Ludwig provides Ludwig scientists around the world with the resources and flexibility to realize the life-changing potential of their work, to see their discoveries improve human health and save lives.
+This philosophy, supported by robust translational programmes, significantly increases the likelihood that that the groundbreaking discoveries made by Ludwig researchers lead to products that are attractive for commercial development.

 Since its inception, Ludwig has invested $2.5 billion in cancer research.

 Daniel K. Ludwig was born June 24, 1897, in South Haven, Michigan, USA.
 By the 1960s he was among the richest men in the world, with a self-made empire of some 200 companies.
 By the time of his death, he had pioneered the modern supertanker, participated in major oil and gas projects throughout the world, become a major investor and operator in the production of coal and other minerals, acquired and developed luxury hotels and other real estates, and developed a forest-products and agricultural enterprise that encompassed three million acres in the Amazon basin.